GATB/simka/simkaMin/README.md

 ## Install simkaMin

 SimkaMin comes with Simka installation.
-Refer to Simka install procedure.
+Refer to [Simka install instructions](../README.md).

 ## User manual

 ### Description
-SimkaMin computes Bray-Curtis (abundance based) and Jaccard (presence/absence based) distances between N (metagenomic) read sets based on k-mer counts.
+SimkaMin computes Bray-Curtis (abundance based) and Jaccard (presence/absence based) distances between N (metagenomic) read sets based on subsamples of k-mer counts.

 Basically it takes as input the N metagenomic read sets and it outputs two matrices respectively providing the pairwise Bray-Curtis and the Jaccard distances between each dataset pairs.

 ### Input

-The input file (-in) lists the datasets.
+The input file (`-in`) lists the datasets.
 These datasets can be in fasta, fastq and in gzip compressed format (.gz).

 One dataset per line with the following syntax (you can put any number of spaces and/or tabs between syntax):